raulrozza/Spiritual-Swordsman/en Spiritual Swordsman.md

 While you are under dim light or darkness, you can use an action to become invisible until you make an attack, cast a spell or interact with an object that is not being carried by you.
 If you leave the area of dim light or darkness, the invisibility ends at the end of your turn.

-While you are invisible this way, you are also inaudible.

 ### Dark Manifest